vexorian/dizquetv/README.md

 ### How it works

 1. pseudotv-plex will scan Plex for playlists.
-Playlists with a **summary** starting with **pseudotv** will be fetched.
+Playlists with a summary starting with **pseudotv** will be fetched.
-2. XMLTV and M3U files are generated from fetched playlists
+2. XMLTV and M3U files are generated from playlists, using metadata pulled from Plex.
-3. Add the pseudotv (spoofed HDHomeRun) tuner into Plex, use the XMLTV file for guide information.
+3. Add the PseudoTV (spoofed HDHomeRun) tuner into Plex, use the XMLTV file as your EPG provider.
-4. When tuning to a channel, a VLC session will be **spawned on demand**, hosting the channel's video stream.
-5. Whenever a playlist change is detected, the M3U and XMLTV files will be rewritten
+4. Watch your psudeo live tv channels

 ### Features

-- Supports any video playlist in Plex, including Smart Playlists
-- VLC sessions are spawned on demand.
-There will only ever be one VLC session per channel, no matter the number of viewers.
-- VLC will **Direct Stream** if media is tagged **"optimizedForStreaming"** by Plex, otherwise VLC will transcode to h264/aac.
+- Plex transcoding (psuedotv-plex spoofs a Chrome Web Player, in order to receive a h264/aac stream from Plex)
+- Live FFMPEG or VLC mpegts transmuxing
+- Prebuffering (FFMPEG only) - transcodes entire video as fast as possible (not live stream)
-- EPG/Channels update automatically
+- Auto update Plex DVR channel mappings and EPG.
+- Web UI for manually triggering EPG updates

+**So far only tested in Windows.
+Should work cross platform.
+Docker container support coming soon.**

+**Critical Issues: Continuous playback is pretty much broken.
+I think the only way to get around that would be to transcode videos to a fixed framerate/bitrate.
+I really wish Plex documented their full API, there might be some parameters we can send to get such a stream..**

+## Prerequisites

+Install [NodeJS](https://nodejs.org/), and either [VLC](https://www.videolan.org/vlc/) or [FFMPEG](https://www.ffmpeg.org/)

 ## Install
 ```